tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 ## Sit in the passenger seat

-Helping students with their essay is like teaching them to write: you have to sit in the passenger seat and can't do too much backseat driving without stressing them out.
+Helping students with their essay is like teaching them to drive: you have to sit in the passenger seat and can't do too much backseat driving without stressing them out.
 Giving up control as a parent is difficult.
-It's easy to want to take over the essay, but that robs both the student and parent of this experience.
+It's easy to want to take over the car/essay, but that robs both the student and parent of this experience.
 As a parent, you want to see the story and ideas that your student/child makes about the world.

 This might be the first time they're pulling from their short history of experiences to synthesize an idea about the world around them, as well as who they are.
 If you overbearingly steer, edit, correct, and guide the student, you not only end up with an essay that reflects your own view, just written by proxy, but you end up with an essay that isn't nearly as interesting as the one the student would write.

 Case in point, young children often express themselves in ways outside normalized discourse.
 For example, on a recent podcast episode I listened to, one of the hosts described his son's reaction to Meta Orion's VR glasses by saying "This is a vision."
 It was a fresh, unfamiliar take.
 If you're an adult used to writing in professional contexts, you're accustomed to phrasing sentences in language so normalized that it's hard to break out and cast it in new ways.
 But students still possess this ability — if you let them drive the essay.
-This idea, of breaking out of normalized discourse and learning to see and express ideas in new ways is what I argued for in my post [Seeing invisible details and avoiding predictable, conditioned thought](/zamm/seeing-invisible-details-avoiding-predictable-thought.html).
+The idea of breaking out of normalized discourse and learning to see and express ideas in new ways is what I argued for in my post [Seeing invisible details and avoiding predictable, conditioned thought](/zamm/seeing-invisible-details-avoiding-predictable-thought.html).

+{% include ads.html %}

 ## Get past the worst fear: Help them understand the expected structure